 A survey done by Contiki found that over half of millennials would give up sex in order to travel around the world.Bustle.com

 Adebola a Travel & Lifestyle Blogger recalls her first travel memory as “when I did a study abroad in Singapore– a modern City-State in the heart of Southeast Asia.
-Singapore was just a stone’s throw away from the most magical places: the coral islands of the Philippines, party beaches in Thailand and the quirky concrete jungles of Tokyo, and within an hour’s flight (or two), I was transported to another world” she explains.
+With Singapore just a stone throw away from the most magical places: the coral islands of the Philippines, party beaches in Thailand and the quirky concrete jungles of Tokyo, and within an hour’s flight (or two), I was transported to another world” she explains.

 TES: Why do you like travelling?

 Ade: I love travelling because it gives me a sense of escape; an escape from reality and sometimes to recharge and reflect on my life.
 When I’m away, I’m not fulfilling exceptions.
 I am living for myself, I am running into the sea, I am going paragliding and I am living for me.
 I love travelling to try new foods and meet new people.
 Travelling teaches me about who I am as a person, the person I aspire to be and the goals I’d like to achieve for myself.